alelouis/alelouis.github.io.old/_posts/2018-02-20-space-things.md

    </video>
 </div>

 Oh, what's that?
 I told you unexpected thing happens while looking at the sky.
 To be honest, it wasn't random.
 I chose specifically a time when an ISS transit would occur above Toulouse.
-For each frame, I also plotted and evenly spaced time trace of the ISS which give us a sense of the apparent at which the transit will display.
+For each frame, I also plotted and evenly spaced time trace of the ISS which give us a sense of the apparent speed displayed by the satellite.
 The end of the trail represents a lag of 50 seconds.
 (The big white point at the centered is the Zenith).

 # What about satellites?